 C-section recovery kit for the hospital

-The most essential items to pack in your c-section recovery kit are:
+Items to pack in your hospital c-section recovery kit:

 - A nursing gown with back buttons (I bought this one and loved how soft it was)

 - High-protein snacks that are easy to eat

 - A comfortable nursing bra (I brought two of these to the hospital)